jhyland87/gcode_slicer_diff/README.md

 # ToDo
 1. Properly setup a base class parser that can be inherited and used when creating parsers for other slicers, similar to how Moonraker handles the slicer parser classes ([metadata.py](https://github.com/Arksine/moonraker/blob/master/moonraker/components/file_manager/metadata.py#L109))
 2. Modify the routes to use search/query params for the filenames (or POST data) instead of `/gcode/compare/{left_filename}/{right_filename}`, so gcode files nested in other directories won't throw any errors.
+3. Add a feature to allow diffing of more than 2 files.
-3. The functions used to read and parse the gcode files ([gcode_utils.py](https://github.com/jhyland87/gcode_slicer_diff/blob/main/gcode_utils.py)) need to be updated to use generators.
+4. The functions used to read and parse the gcode files ([gcode_utils.py](https://github.com/jhyland87/gcode_slicer_diff/blob/main/gcode_utils.py)) need to be updated to use generators.
 And for parsing the footer, it will see a great improvement if the file is just parsed in reverse order, instead of grabbing a specific amount of data from the end of the file to parse line by line.
-    POC Of this improved method is [here](dev/gcode-footer-parser-2.0.py), with a screenshot of the comparison below:
+    POC Of this improved method is [here](dev/gcode-footer-parser-2.0.py), with a screenshot of the comparison below (using a generator is more than 1.6 seconds faster with test files):
     ![New footer parser comparison](media/file-parser-comparison.png)